Document Type

 Police brutality is at the center of a growing national conversation on state power, race, and our problematic law enforcement culture.
 Focus on police conduct, in particular when and whether it should be criminal, is on the minds of scholars and political actors like never before.
 Yet this new focus has brought up a host of undertheorized questions about how the police are treated when they become the subject of criminal prosecutions.

-This essay is part of a larger project wherein I examine the ways in which criminal procedure is different for the police than other suspects.
+This Article is part of a larger project wherein I examine the ways in which criminal procedure is different for the police than other suspects.
 Here, my focus is on the seemingly special precharge and preindictment process that police receive.
 Prosecutors have the discretion to investigate cases before charging and to present robust cases to grand juries for any suspect.
 Yet, most charging decisions are reflexive and uninvestigated.
 Similarly, most grand jury hearings are dominated entirely by prosecutors who present one-sided, highly curated versions of events.
-As we have seen repeatedly, however, when police liberty is on the line, these processes change: prosecutors conduct a thorough precharge investigation and they present a full account of an accusation, including exculpatory evidence, to grand juries.
+As we have seen repeatedly, however, when police liberty is on the line, these processes change: prosecutors tend to conduct a thorough precharge investigation and they present a full account of an accusation, including exculpatory evidence, to grand juries.